nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/permissions.md

 ## Granting Permissions to External Users (Instant Share)

-Granting permissions via Instant Share makes it possible to share content with external users who do not have access to the platform. <br>
+Granting permissions via Instant Share makes it possible to share content with external users who do not have access to the platform.</br>

 An existing user can give permissions to external users on a workspace, folder, document, etc. Therefore, external users receive an email with a link to access a specific document or space.
 When users click the link and access the content that was shared with them, they can act on it depending on the [permissions]({{page space='userdoc' page='permissions'}}#permissions-overview) set for them.

-{{#> callout type='note' }}
+{{#> callout type='info' }}
 External users can also access the **Search** menu, which can be useful when navigating through lots of documents in a whole workspace, for example.
 {{/callout}}